Skip to main content

 Pilgrims must first enter a state of purity, called ihram, which requires special dress and behaviour.

-Men wear a seamless shroud-like white garment that emphasises unity, regardless of social status or nationality.
+Men wear a seamless shroud-like white garment that emphasises unity among believers regardless of their social status or nationality.

 Women must wear loose dresses, also white, exposing only their faces and hands.